 Take a Potty Break

-Take your service animal to the airport's pet relief area before you check in for your flight and go through security.
+Once you are through security, take your service animal to the airport's pet relief area before you check in for your flight and go through security.
 The pet relief area may be far away from your gate, so be sure to allow plenty of extra time.

 As you go through the screening area, you may be asked to walk through the metal detector with your service animal rather than separately.
 This means that both of you will need extra screening if the alarm sounds.
 If you travel with a service monkey, you may be asked to remove its diaper.
 Remember that TSA security screeners are trained to let you handle your service animal; they should not touch it or talk to it.
 They will, however, screen any saddlebags your service animal wears and wand or pat down its leash and other accessories.